-Complete the submission and we'll be in touch towards the end of July to let you know either way if you're submission is successful.
+Complete the submission and we'll be in touch in August to let you know either way if you're submission is successful.

 TERMS AND CONDITIONS

-1. Encounters is the umbrella festival for Animated Encounters and Brief Encounters which together present one of the world’s best-known showcases and meeting points for new and established international short film and animation talent.
+1. Encounters is the umbrella festival for Animated Encounters, Brief Encounters and Immersive Encounters which together present one of the world’s best-known showcases and meeting points for new and established international short film and animation talent.

 2. Encounters Festivals Ltd is a not for profit registered charity that delivers the annual festival and all other yearly activity under the Encounters banner.

-4. The final selection of all films presented at the festival and their placement in the programme is the responsibility of the Short Film Programmer for Brief Encounters and the Animation Programme Manager for Animated Encounters with the assistance of other programmers, the process is overseen by the Festival Director.
+4. The final selection of all films presented at the festival and their placement in the programme is the responsibility of the Short Film Programmer, Animation Programmer with the assistance of pre-selectors, and the process is overseen by the Festival Director.
 The organisation of the event and programming of all other non-competitive elements is the responsibility of the core festival team.